Sorrento Wedding Photographer: Light, Luxury, and Your Story

 Bride

-Elegant newlyweds embracing on a scenic stone terrace with coastal views, captured by a Sorrento wedding photographer.
+Elegant newlyweds embracing on a scenic stone terrace with coastal views, captured by Emiliano Russo

 • All I can say is…BELLISSIMO! 🤩